Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: Person in a blue windbreaker jacket looking out over a large lake bordered by a steep hillside covered in trees.
 The word “peace” is ghosted over the image in large, bold letters.

-Person in a blue windbreaker jacket looking out over a large lake bordered by a steep hillside covered in trees.
-The word “peace” is ghosted over the image in large, bold letters.
+Person in a blue windbreaker jacket looks out over a large lake bordered by a steep hillside covered in trees.
+The word "peace" is ghosted over the image in large, bold letters.

 Use personal identifiers for people when needed